Binghamton Eye Doctor Serving Elmira, Corning, Ithaca, Syracuse, Cortland, & Oneonta, NY

 As people age, cataracts (clouding of the normally clear lens of the eye) become an increasingly common occurrence.
 Symptoms of cataracts include blurred vision, light sensitivity, double vision in one eye, poor night vision, color distortion, and glaring.
 Dr. Sambursky uses modern, state-of-the-art cataract care to help his vision correction patients regain clear vision.

-The cataract removal technique performed by eye doctor, Daniel Sambursky is often preferred to traditional methods because vision correction patients are very comfortable during and after the vision correction procedure.
+The cataract removal technique performed by Dr. Sambursky is often preferred to traditional methods because vision correction patients are very comfortable during and after the vision correction procedure.
 Because this new technique uses eye drops to numb the eye, the need for an anesthetic shot, stitches, or a post-surgery patch is eliminated.
 Another advantage is that most vision correction patients notice a rapid visual improvement with this technique.
 If you or someone you know has signs of cataracts, schedule a cataract screening today.